 Our menus are seasonal, and I guess crowd pleasers that we enjoy making.
-I do like to bring in an element of the fine dining, haute cuisine and make it work on our larger scale catering setting (the jus, and the foams, the edible flowers, and a lot of the vegan plates we’ve been creating at the moment).
+I do like to bring in an element of the fine dining, haute cuisine.
+We adapt it to make it work on our larger scale catering setting (the jus, and the foams, the edible flowers, and a lot of the vegan plates we’ve been creating at the moment).
 But a lot of what we do here in our kitchens is simply about really good, delicious flavours, and food that you can truly enjoy eating whilst sitting around a table with your friends and family.

-I like to use products from small, local, Welsh suppliers where we can.
-Things like our salt, and fresh mussels, come from Anglesey, and a lot of our meat and fresh produce comes from the Wrexham area, or at the very furthest, North Wales.We work closely with our suppliers to source speciality ingredients where necessary.
+I like to use products from small, local, Welsh suppliers where I can.
+Things like our salt, and fresh mussels, come from Anglesey.
+And a lot of our meat and fresh produce comes from the Wrexham area, or at the very furthest, North Wales.We work closely with our suppliers to source speciality ingredients where necessary.

 We get fresh deliveries on our doorstep every day, so it’s pretty good to use what’s around us locally.
 You know, if it’s seasonal then it’s closer to home, better flavours, better nutrients.